-- a) All tenant meters must initially be considered as sources to the Base Building.
-They must only be excluded in accordance with these Rules.
-Tenant distribution boards must be reviewed to ensure that none of the Base Building end uses have been connected. - b) Assessors must check all end uses to be included for the rating.
-This includes end uses that are located in spaces not included in the GLAR calculation.

-4.3.4 Checks of sources and supply points - Additional checks for Residential Aged Care and Retirement Living Ratings
+- b) Assessors must check all end uses to be included for the rating.
+This includes end uses that are located in spaces not included in the GLAR calculation. - 4.3.5 Checks of sources and supply points Additional checks for Residential Aged Care and Retirement Living Ratings